Pilonidal Cyst Treatment

-A daily protocol for reducing flare-ups
+A daily protocol that reduces how often flare-ups happen

 Sleep positions that actually let the area heal